0xA3ron/Portfolio/README.md

 ## Professional Overview
 I specialize in **Community Management**, **Moderation Leadership** and **Project Coordination**.
-Over the past several years, I’ve worked with both public and private communities.
-Some with hundreds of thousands of members where my role has been to overview moderation, build engagement, develop new projects and keep operations running smoothly.
+Over the past few years, I’ve worked with several communities.
+Some big and some small where my role has been to overview moderation, build engagement, develop new projects and keep operations running smoothly.

 ⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝⸝
 ## My Skills
-- Community Oversight & Engagement Strategy
+- Community Oversight & Engagement
 - Staff Management & Mentorship
 - Moderation Policy & Enforcement
 - Project Planning & Process Implementation